Havimaki/list-of-useful-resources/README.md

 Those three points essentially cover (a) the concept, (b)  the way the concept is coveyed and (c) the general purpose of the concept.

 ## If you would like to submit a link...
 Great!
-Please do so by following these two steps:
+Please do so with following steps:
-1. Run `make file_template` in your terminal in order to create a new file in the selected directory, with all the formatting in place.
+1. Run `make resource` in your terminal in order to create a new file in the selected directory, with all the formatting in place.
 2. Populate your newly created file with a one-sentence Elevator Pitch, at least two Notable Quotes and a Conclusion.
+The conclusion can be a quote pulled from the link that you feel encapsulates the resource's main purpose.
-3. Run `make read_me_update`.
+3. Run `make index`.
 This should update the directory's README file with title, link and Elevator Pitch.

 <!--
 Please create a pull request, following the guidelines below: